 As for the online service MissingLettr, I began trialing this service at the same time as I started trialing CoSchedule.

-It’s not a complete solution for managing your blog content, social media, or marketing scheduling, however, I do know that it is a lot more affordable when compared to CoSchedule.
+It's not a complete solution for managing your blog content, social media, or marketing schedules, however, I do know that it is a lot more affordable when compared to CoSchedule.

 When you sign up for MissingLettr, you can add your blog feed and let the app begin calibrating your blog automatically to create pre-made marketing campaigns for each of your blog posts.